sergeds/Gluewine/imp/ant/readme.txt

 * version : the version of the product as a whole, used for names of source and javadoc zip files
 * starthtml : (required for gwt projects) the html file to use
 * gwt.basepackage : (required for gwt projects) the base package to "anchor" the gwt code
-* framework : "osgi" or "gluewine"
 * target : sets the javac target version.
 * source : sets the javac source version.

 Optional properties:
 ====================
 * vcs : "git" or "svn".
 Used to pick how to get revision numbers.
 If not set, revision headers will have an empty value
-* osgihost : the host the gwt code connects to.
+* gluewinehost : the host the gwt code connects to.
 Default localhost
-* osgiport : the port the gwt code connects to.
+* gluewineport : the port the gwt code connects to.
 Default 7777

 * usesgwt : set to "false" to disable building gwt.
 Default true
 * has_unit_tests : set to "false" to disable junit tests.
 Default true